SoftwareShenzheneer/snippets/README.md

 ## Leetcode
 A collection of leetcode questions solved or worked on.

-1. patches-661
+1. patches-330
 Maximum number of patches required to reach an integer n from an array.
+Problem 330.
+2. imageSmoother-661
+Algorithm which takes in an image and runs a averaging window over the pixels.
 Problem 661.